TGAC/COPO-documentation/help/faq.rst

 .. _faq-samples-submission-and-genomic-metadata-association:

-How can genomic metadata be associated with submitted or existing sample metadata in COPO and ensuring it appears in public repositories?
+How can genomic metadata be associated with submitted or existing sample metadata in COPO and ensure it appears in public repositories?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. collapse::  Click to view answer